What is DevSecOps?

 Plan, Track, & Support

 Jira Software is a process management tool used by Agile teams.
-Jira Service Desk is a modern incident management platform with SLA-oriented services.
+Jira Service Management is a modern incident management platform with SLA-oriented services.

 Confluence is a content collaboration tool used to centralize business documents and promote a collaborative culture

 BitBucket is a source code management (SCM) system for code versioning and release.
 Bamboo manages continuous integration, deployment, and release management.

 Our Approach to DevSecOps is focused on tight collaboration between Development and Operations teams whilst implementing robust Security practices throughout the process.
 We believe that a real-life implementation of DevSecOps is not simply about having the right platform as a Service (PaaS), but it is also about formulating a process management framework that connects multiple stakeholders in an organization to ensure that the right teams, processes, and technologies can be employed in an agile, dynamic and accountable way.

 There are different types of feedback that come with DevSecOps: automated feedback about specific code (typically through unit and integration testing software), personal feedback from other team members, consumer feedback from customers using your product and cross-team feedback throughout the organization.
 Startups and small companies may find it easier to have open lines of communication between individual team members as well as across teams.